-The play fields for the Crossroads programs are limited to a small hard court area and a portion of the grass fields segregated from the greater area of the Parkview Middle School play fields.
+The play fields for The Leadership Academy programs are limited to a small hard court area and a portion of the grass fields segregated from the greater area of the Parkview Middle School play fields.
 As a matter of general maintenance, the asphalt for the hard court play areas should be considered for resurfacing and restriping.